-Since an interface can be used in operation parameters to pass object references, an address type is also declared in the data part.
+Since an interface can be used in operation parameters to pass object references, an address type is also declared in the data part - the concrete implementation is left to the user.
 Components are used as a collection of interfaces or objects.

 '''

 interface identifier {

 attribute long attributeId ;

 void operationname ( in string param_value ) raises ( ExceptionType ) ;

 ... other body definitions ...

-};

-TTCN example:

-group identifierInterface {

-signature identifier__attributeIdGet () return long;

-signature identifier__attributeIdSet (in long identifier__attributeId);
+}:

+'''

+''' group identifierInterface { signature identifier__attributeIdGet () return long exception ( ... / and all system exceptions defined in clause 9 / ); signature identifier__attributeIdSet (in long identifier__attributeId) exception ( ... / and all system exceptions defined in clause 9 / );

-signature identifier__operationname ( in iso8859string identifier__param_value )
+signature identifier__operationname ( in iso8859string identifier__param_value ) exception ( ExceptionType, ... / and all system exceptions defined in clause 9 / );

-exception ( ExceptionType ) ;

 ...other body definitions ...

 type port identifier procedure { ... }

+type charstring identifierObject; / a possible definition for the address type /

-type address identifierObject;
+type identifierObject address;

 }

 '''

 Interface inheritance is executed by rolling out all inherited elements.
 Thus, they have to be handled as defined in the interface itself.
-Multiple inheritance elements have to be inherited only once.
-Since, normally, an inherited IDL interface uses types defined in the module, usually it is essential to import the complete mapped TTCN-3 module.
+Multiple inheritance elements have to be inherited only once!
+As normally an inherited IDL interface uses types defined in the module, usually it is essential to import the complete mapped TTCN-3 module.
 All inherited elements have to be rolled out directly in the TTCN-3 group for the interface, even if the inheritance is multiple.

 Forward references of interfaces are provided by forward referencing the according port of the interface.
 Local interfaces are treated as normal interfaces.
-However, it is recommended not to use forward references and to move a TTCN-3 definition of the interface (group) to a place where a forward definition is first used.
+However, it is recommended not to use forward references and to move a TTCN-3 definition of the interface (group) to a place where a forward definition is used first time.

-7.3 Value declaration
+7.3 Importing value declaration